-- A tree where all keys in the left subtree are smaller than the key at the root and all keys in the right subtree are bigger than the key at the root. - C A tree where all keys in the left subtree and right subtree are bigger than the key at the root. - D A tree that is stored in the heap-area of the memory.
+- A tree in which every node has exactly 2 children. - B A tree where all keys in the left subtree are smaller than the key at the root and all keys in the right subtree are bigger than the key at the root. - C A tree where all keys in the left subtree and right subtree are bigger than the key at the root. - D A tree that is stored in the heap-area of the memory.